Santa Clara Swim Club: Outstanding swimmers

-George F. Haines International Swim Center
+The Santa Clara International Swim Center, 1966

-In 1966, the City of Santa Clara built the Santa Clara International Swim Center, which became the club's permanent home.
-The facility was built in Santa Clara's Central Park on land previously used as prune orchards, a move that was controversial at the time.
-In June 2001, the center was renamed the George F. Haines International Swim Center in honor of its founding coach, and a bronze statue of Haines was placed on the grounds.
+In 1966, the City of Santa Clara built the Santa Clara International Swim Center, which became the home of the club.
+It was renamed the George F. Haines International Swim Center in June 2001 in honor of its founding coach.
+A bronze statue of Haines now stands next to the Olympic-size pool at the Santa Clara Swim Center.